 Paste the Site Key you obtained during the Google reCAPTCHA setup into the corresponding Site Key field.

-Then, enter the Secret Key into the Secret Key field in the same manner.
+Then, enter the Secret Key into the Secret Key field.

 Click Finish to complete the integration.

-If the keys are valid, you will see a confirmation message stating that “reCAPTCHA is now connected to your form.”
+If the keys are valid, you'll see a confirmation message: "reCAPTCHA is now connected to your form."

 How reCAPTCHA Works

 Once configured, reCAPTCHA is integrated into your form with no visible challenge unless suspicious behavior is detected.
-Visitors will typically not see any additional input fields or checkboxes unless their activity triggers Google's fraud detection algorithms.
+Visitors typically won't see any additional input fields or checkboxes unless Google flags their activity.

 A small reCAPTCHA badge may appear in the lower right-hand corner of the page to indicate that protection is active.
-This complies with Google’s requirement to inform users about the presence of reCAPTCHA and links to its privacy and terms of service.
+This complies with Google's requirement to inform users about reCAPTCHA and links to its privacy and terms of service.

 This is expected behavior and serves as a defense mechanism against bot submissions.
 It does not indicate a misconfiguration or bug in your setup.